ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Token challenges that include non-empty origin_info bind tokens to one or more specific origins.
-As described in {{challenge}}, clients only accept such challenges from origin names listed in the origin_info value.
+As described in {{challenge}}, clients only accept such challenges from origin names listed in the origin_info string.
 Even if multiple origins are listed, a token can only be redeemed for an origin if the challenge has an exact match for the origin_info.
-For example, if "a.example.com" issues a challenge with an origin_info value of "a.example.com,b.example.com", a client could redeem a token fetched for this challenge if and only if "b.example.com" also included an origin_info value of "a.example.com,b.example.com".
-On the other hand, if "b.example.com" had an origin_info value of "b.example.com" or "b.example.com,a.example.com" or "a.example.com,b.example.com,c.example.com", the value would not match and the client would need to use a different token.
+For example, if "a.example.com" issues a challenge with an origin_info string of "a.example.com,b.example.com", a client could redeem a token fetched for this challenge if and only if "b.example.com" also included an origin_info string of "a.example.com,b.example.com".
+On the other hand, if "b.example.com" had an origin_info string of "b.example.com" or "b.example.com,a.example.com" or "a.example.com,b.example.com,c.example.com", the string would not match and the client would need to use a different token.

 Context-bound token challenges require clients to obtain matching tokens when